shreyas-girjapure/Salesforce-Permission-Debugger/Questions.md

 1. How get share record instances of the user per object ?

-1. How to query object's Related info ?
+1. How to query object Related info ?

     There exists a `EntityDefinition` object which provides basic details and its related objects.